LintaoPeng/ultra-wide-field-Noninvasive-imaging/README.md

 After downloading, extract the pretrained model into the `./ckpt` folder, and then run `test.py`.
 The code will use the pretrained model to automatically process all the images in the `./data/test/speckle` folder and output the results to the `./data/test/output` folder.

+## 💻 Simulation
+We provide simulation code for the physical scattering imaging model to generate simulation data for pre-training the network.
+We provide some sample data in the `./Simulation/cifar/Raw` folder.
+If you want to generate your own simulation data, put the data in the `./Simulation/cifar/Raw` folder and run `datagen_50_diff_PSF.ipynb`.